Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Abstract

 \section{Abstract}

-In this work, we define the quantum $p$-divergences and introduce the Beckner's inequalities for the primitive quantum Markov semigroups with $\si$-detailed balance condition.
+We define the quantum $p$-divergences and introduce Beckner's inequalities for primitive quantum Markov semigroups \mb{on a finite-dimensional matrix algebra} satisfying the detailed balance condition.
 Such inequalities quantify the convergence rate of the quantum dynamics in the noncommutative $L_p$-norm.
-We obtain a number of implications between Beckner's inequalities and other quantum functional inequalities.
+We obtain a number of implications between Beckner's inequalities and other quantum functional inequalities, \mb{as well as the hypercontractivity}.
 In particular, we show that the quantum Beckner's inequalities interpolate between the Sobolev-type inequalities and the Poincar\'{e} inequality in a sharp way.
-We provide a uniform lower bound for the Beckner constants $\alpha_p$ in terms of the spectral gap, and establish the stability of $\alpha_p$ with respect to the invariant state.
-As applications of Beckner's inequalities, we obtain an improved bound for the mixing time.
-For the symmetric quantum Markov semigroups, we derive moment estimates, which further implies a concentration inequality.
+We provide a uniform lower bound for the Beckner constant $\alpha_p$ in terms of the spectral gap and establish the stability of $\alpha_p$ with respect to the invariant state.
+As applications, we compute the Beckner constant for the depolarizing semigroup and \mb{discuss the mixing time}.
+For symmetric quantum Markov semigroups, we derive the moment estimate, which further implies a concentration inequality.

 We introduce a new class of quantum transport distances $W_{2,p}$ interpolating the quantum 2-Wasserstein distance by Carlen and Maas [J. Funct.
 Anal.
 273(5), 1810–1869 (2017)] and a noncommutative $\dot{H}^{-1}$ Sobolev distance.
-We show that the quantum Markov semigroup with $\si$-detailed balance is the gradient flow of the quantum $p$-divergence with respect to the metric $W_{2,p}$.
+We show that the quantum Markov semigroup with \mb{$\si$-GNS detailed balance} is the gradient flow of a quantum $p$-divergence with respect to the metric $W_{2,p}$.
 We prove that the set of quantum states equipped with $W_{2,p}$ is a complete geodesic space.
 We then consider the associated entropic Ricci curvature lower bound via the geodesic convexity of $p$-divergence, and obtain an HWI-type interpolation inequality.
-This enables us to prove that the positive Ricci curvature implies the quantum Beckner's inequality, from which a transport cost and the Poincar\'{e} inequalities can follow.
+This enables us to prove that the positive Ricci curvature implies the quantum Beckner's inequality, from which a transport cost and Poincar\'{e} inequalities can follow.